 These chicken burrito bowls are a quick mix of spiced chicken, whole grains, beans, corn, tomatoes, tangy lime sour cream, and guacamole.
 Easy, healthy, and let’s not forget delicious.
-Kids are raving about them (which is sorta reason right there to try them!).
+Kids are raving about them (which is a great reason right there to try them).

 Chicken Burrito Bowl